-A key component to the CFDE is making sure that data are onboarded to the cloud environment in a consistent manner.
+- Leveraging the Science and Technology Research Infrastructure for Discovery, Experimentation, and Sustainability (STRIDES) Initiative - A key component to the CFDE is making sure that data are onboarded to the cloud environment in a consistent manner.
 Working with the STRIDES Initiative from the NIH Office of Data Science Strategy (ODSS), the CFDE will develop guidelines to ensure data are stored and organized optimally for proper data versioning and upkeep.
-Working with the STRIDES Initiative also will provide favorable pricing for cloud data storage and use of Common Fund datasets.
+Working with the STRIDES Initiative also will provide favorable pricing for cloud data storage and use of Common Fund data sets.

-The ultimate goal of the CFDE is for the data to be more usable and useful both within a program’s own data and among datasets from multiple programs.
-By connecting the data and making them more accessible, the CFDE is intended to enable novel scientific research that was not possible before, including hypothesis generation, discovery, and validation.
+The ultimate goal of the CFDE is for Common Fund data to be more usable and useful both within a single program and among data sets from multiple programs.
+By connecting the data sets and making them more accessible, the CFDE is intended to enable novel scientific research that was not possible before, including hypothesis generation, discovery, and validation.

 CFDE resources for NIH staff (requires NIH log in)